- DIVISION: Magnoliophyta

 While the paperbark tree can grow up to 30 feet tall with a crown spreading up to 20 feet wide, most found in backyards and gardens are much smaller trees, or are pruned to shrub or hedge height.
 The tree flowers in spring, with spikes of fragrant, white flowers that resemble bottlebrush, throughout the crown—often completely covering the leaves.
 Small, woody seed pods later appear, closely spaced along the tree’s branches.

-Tea tree oil can be made from the leaves of the paperbark tree by steam distillation, although Melaleuca alternifolia is the most common species used for essential oil production.
+Tea tree oil can be made from the leaves of the paperbark tree by steam distillation, although Meleleuca alternifolia is the more common species used for essential oil production.
 The oil is used in hair care products and as an antiseptic or antifungal medication.

 Paperbark trees are considered stable, and are widely used in landscaping.